ndriqim-lahu/TechZoneEcommerce/README.md

    ```terminal
    git clone https://github.com/ndriqimlahu/TestRepo.git
    ```
-2. Open the repo folder and click in `index.html` file.
+2. Open the repo folder and launch the website with your Browser by clicking in the `index.html` file.
 3. Also you can open the other pages which are with extension `.html` file.